ali-yaz/Capstone-Project-Azure-ML/README.md

 Here we use only the "training" data of the original challenge because this is the data with the "Survived" label, which is necessary for the Supervised Learning algorithms that are used in this project.

-Find below the data dictionary:
+Find below the defintion of some variables:

 Variable | Definition | Key
 ------------ | ------------- | -------------
 Survived | Survival | 0 = No, 1 = Yes
-Nclass | Ticket class | 1 = 1st, 2 = 2nd, 3 = 3rd
-Name | Name | name of the passenger (string)
 Age	| Age | in years
-Pibsp | # of siblings / spouses aboard the Titanic	|
-Parch | # of parents / children aboard the Titanic	|
-Ticket | Ticket number	| string
 Fare | Passenger fare | Value (float)
 Cabin | Cabin number |  string
 Q | Port of Embarkation	is Q = Queenstown | 0 = No, 1 = Yes
 S | Port of Embarkation	is S = Southampton | 0 = No, 1 = Yes
 male | Is male.
 If not, we consider the passenger female. | 0 = No, 1 = Yes

-The data has been uploaded to [this repository](https://github.com/clasimoes/nd00333-capstone/blob/master/titanic_data/full_capstone.csv) for ease.

 ### Task
-In this project, we aim to create a model with the best possible **Accuracy** to classify if a passenger survives or not the shipwreck.
+In this project, I used ML Stuido to train a model with the best possible **Accuracy** to classify if a passenger survives or not.
 For this, we use two approaches:

 1) **Using AutoML**: